Caffe1neAdd1ct/zvps-blog/_posts/2014-10-15-poodle-sslv3-bleed-bug.markdown

  - Windows

- Be aware this will only protect you if chrome is opened from the modified shortcut!
+ Beware - this will only protect you if chrome is opened from the modified shortcut!

 Right click your chrome icon on your desktop
 Click Properties